codetapacademy/eat-the-veggie/README.md

 # Eat the Veggie

-This is a simple gate that I got to build on my flight from London, the UK, to Constanta, Romania.
+This is a simple gate that I got to build on my flight from London, the UK, to Majorca, Spain.
 My son told me: "Daddy, I'm bored".
 So this is what I came up with.

 Enjoy and have fun!